Website icon Xpert.Digital

 • Offshore network levy* – 0.42 cents

-• Surcharge for loads that can be switched off – 0.01 cents
+• Surcharge for switchable loads – 0.01 cents

 Composition of the electricity price for household customers in Germany 2021

-• Network fee (including measurement, billing, measuring point operation) – 7.80 cents
+• Network charge (incl. measurement, billing, meter operation) – 7.80 cents

 • Procurement, sales – 7.70 cents